 What is the interview like?

-The interview day is based on a half-day schedule that includes interviews with the Residency Director, Residency Coordinator, Lead Patient Care Pharmacist, the Director of Pharmacy, and 3-4 residency preceptors as well as a tour of the medical center.
+The interview day is based on a half-day schedule that includes interviews with the Residency Director, Recruitment Coordinator, Lead Patient Care Pharmacist, the Director of Pharmacy, and 3-4 residency preceptors as well as a tour of the medical center.